 These movements can happen in any muscle of the body, but often affect the calf muscle.
 They are very common and mostly not a cause for concern.

 Muscle spasms are very common.
-They can happen in any part of the body, but they tend to affect the:
+They can happen in any part of the body, but they tend to affect the following:

 - intercostal muscles, which are around the rib cage

 Muscle pain, fatigue, and overuse are the most common causes of muscle spasms.
 Other causes include stress or anxiety, which can lead to muscle twitches in the face.
 Trapped nerves can result in spasms in the back.

-Athletes who either do not warm up before they exercise or exercise in very hot conditions may also experience muscle spasms.
-Charley horse, for example, is a term that people often use to describe spasms in runners’ calf muscles.
-Drinking insufficient water before exercise can also cause muscle spasms.
+Athletes who do not warm up before exercise or exercise in very hot conditions may also experience muscle spasms.
+Charley horse, for example, is a term people often use to describe spasms in runners’ calf muscles.
+Not drinking enough water before exercise can also cause muscle spasms.

 Some people are more vulnerable than others to muscle spasms.
 Those who are most at risk are: